elizabethjm/covidcampus/README.md

 Post your responses on the class blog, then comment on at least two other classmates’ posts.

-Citizen Science for Class Activities or the Super Bored
+<b>Citizen Science for Class Activities or the Super Bored</b>

 Zooniverse.org Has Cultural Heritage, Biology, Astronomy, Literature projects where students can contribute to active research projects by processing data.
 My favorite: Manatee Chat!

-Good luck everyone and I’d love to hear back about what was useful and how you modified it!
+<b>Good luck everyone and I’d love to hear back about what was useful and how you modified it!</b>